 Invasive species, such as introduced rats, are destroying Palau’s unique plants and animals, the security of food supplies, tourism resources, and the Rock Islands World Heritage Site.

 The Koror State Government Department of Conservation and Law Enforcement (DCLE), Island Conservation, and others are partnering to restore islands in Palau by removing invasive rats.
 In 2017, we removed invasive rats from Ngeanges Island to protect native species like the Micronesian Megapode.
-Restoration of Kayangel, in partnership with Palau Conservation Society, BirdLife International, and Kayangel State Government is planned for 2018.
+In 2018, Island Conservation, in partnership with the Kayangel community, Palau Conservation Society, BirdLife International, and Kayangel State Government, removed invasive rats from Kayangel Island.
+The island is already showing signs of recovering, with crops once again thriving.

 SAVING PALAU’S EXTRAORDINARY SPECIES